SumiSastri/nextjs-aws-app/docs/aws/aws-amplify/amplify-installation.md

 - `amplify auth console` you will be connected to the Amplify Console - check user has been created.
 - `amplify push` deploys changes
 - `amplify auth console` select `UserPool` Check cognito user pools
+- `amplify add name of service` - add an AWS service

 Once you have done this to continue to connect your local machine to AWS